jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ## Deploying with helm

 Choose this option if you want to deploy via a [helm](https://helm.sh/) chart.
-You can customize your deployment using value files - review Configuraation section below for details.
+You can customize your deployment using value files - review the configuration section below for details.

 ### Create the Enterprise Gateway kubernetes service and deployment